AncientSouls/AncientSouls.github.io/CONTRIBUTION.md

 npm run dev-test # test all packages

 # Not safe, change the packages operations
-npm run dev-build # dev-check, dev-normalize, dev-doc npm run dev-normalize # copies the same .travis and sh packages to all packages npm run dev-doc # regenerate ./doc and ./package/*/doc, changes to file names are inevitable
+npm run dev-build # dev-check, dev-normalize, dev-docs npm run dev-normalize # copies the same .travis and sh packages to all packages npm run dev-s # regenerate ./s npm run dev-s-packages # regenerate ./package/*/s npm run dev-docs # dev-s and dev-s-packages

 # Not safe, commits
-M="message" npm run dev-all-acp # if has changes, add, commit and push all with message into all repositories includes root dev repository (without doc submodule in root)
+M="message" npm run dev-all-acp # if has changes, add, commit and push all with message into all repositories includes root dev repository (without s submodule in root)

 # Tips and helpers